dimarkov/bllarse/README.md

 # bllarse
-Bayesian last layer with sparse priors
+Fitting Bayesian last layers or Bayesian "heads" with sparse priors to embeddings of deep neural networks, and pruning their parameters with Bayesian model reduction.